-(q) New Accounting Pronouncements
+(r) New Accounting Pronouncements

 In July 2011, the FASB issued ASU No. 2011-07, Health Care Entities (Topic 954): Presentation and Disclosure of Patient Service Revenue, Provision for Bad Debt, and the Allowance for Doubtful Accounts).
 The ASU requires health care entities that recognize significant amounts of patient service revenue to present the provision for bad debts related to patient service revenue as a deduction from patient service revenue (net of contractual allowances and discounts) on their statement of operations.
+Additionally, enhanced disclosures about an entity's policies for recognizing, assessing bad debts, as well as qualitative and quantitative information about changes in the allowance for doubtful accounts are required.
 This ASU is effective for the Corporation on July 1, 2012, with early adoption permitted.
-The Corporation is currently evaluating the impact on its financial position and results of operations from the adoption of this pronouncement.
+The Corporation does not anticipate that the adoption of the aforementioned pronouncement, that will become effective in the next fiscal year, will have a material impact on its financial position or it results of operations.

 In August 2010, the FASB issued ASU No. 2010-24, Health Care Entities (Topic 954): Presentation of Insurance Claims and Related Insurance Recoveries.
 The amendments in the ASU clarify that a health care entity may not net insurance recoveries against related claim liabilities.
 In addition, the amount of the claim liability must be determined without consideration of insurance recoveries.
-This ASU is effective for the Corporation on July 1, 2011.
-The Corporation is currently evaluating the impact on its financial position and results of operations from the adoption of this pronouncement.
+This ASU was effective for the Corporation on July 1, 2011.
+The adoption of this guidance resulted in recording of additional accruals from medical malpractice claims liability and an insurance recoveries receivable of \$721,522 on the consolidated balance sheets.
+Such amounts are included in other assets and malpractice and other self-insurance liabilities.
+The Corporation did not retroactively adopt the provisions of this ASU.
+The adoption of this guidance did not have any impact on the results of operations or cash flows of the Corporation.

 In August 2010, the FASB issued ASU No. 2010-23, Health Care Entities (Topic 954): Measuring Charity Care for Disclosure.
-ASU 2010-23 is intended to reduce the diversity in practice regarding the measurement basis used in the disclosure of charity care.
-ASU 2010-23 requires that cost be used as the measurement basis for charity care disclosure purposes and that cost be identified as the direct and indirect cost of providing the charity care, and requires disclosure of the method used to identify or determine such costs.
-This ASU is effective for the Corporation on July 1, 2011.
-The Corporation is currently evaluating the impact on its disclosures from the adoption of this pronouncement.
+ASU No. 2010-23 is intended to reduce the diversity in practice regarding the measurement basis used in the disclosure of charity care.
+ASU No. 2010-23 requires that cost be used as the measurement basis for charity care disclosure purposes and that cost be identified as the direct and indirect cost of providing the charity care, and requires disclosure of the method used to identify or determine such costs.
+This ASU was effective for the Corporation on July 1, 2011.
+The adoption of this pronouncement did not impact the financial position or results of operations of the Corporation.
+See note 2 (m) for related disclosure information.